pranjal-s102/Tindog/README.md

 # Tindog
-My first clone website of tinder but for dogs
+My first clone website of tinder but for dogs as created in The Complete 2022 Web Development Bootcamp by Dr. Angela Yu